huvert/CV-and-div-projects/README.md

 This repository contains my personal CV and some projects etc. i've done over the years.

-I hope this gives picture / track record than a CV alone.
+I hope this gives a better picture / track record than a CV alone.